There’s nowt so strange as folk! (to misquote a famous saying) – Andre Bozon, SYLO Lead Trainer

-Somewhat conversely, we also know that everyone needs more room than we used to, so if we do expect people to return, then we need clear “COVID-19” policies for how the space is managed, cleaned and used.
+Somewhat conversely, we also know that everyone needs more room than we used to since office practices have changed due to COVID-19.
+So if we do expect people to return, then we need clear “COVID-19” policies for how space is managed, cleaned and used.
 It is vital that we keep the team safe.

 So, large cost savings are ahead